 Here are three ways that you can make a real, tangible difference for those children:

 Use your voice

-Recently, the Trump administration announced plans to cut funds to educational, legal and recreational programs for children detained at the border.
-These programs are vital for those children – not only do they help the kids stay active and safe, but they help with the emotional and mental healing process as well.
-Save the Children Action Network (SCAN) makes it easy to defend these programs – all it needs is some basic information to connect you to your lawmakers and then it sends the message for you.
+Recently, the Trump administration announced plans to introduce new rules that would allow the government to keep migrant children and families in custody for longer than 20 days.
+Research shows that detention has long-term negative effects on the social, emotional and mental well-being of a child.
+Save the Children Action Network (SCAN) makes it easy to take action against this plan – all it needs is some basic information to connect you to your lawmakers and then it sends the message for you.
 It only takes a few minutes to use your voice for kids!

 Donate to Save the Children

 Save the Children staff are currently at the border providing lifesaving care to children who’ve endured trauma, dangerous voyages and so much more.
 Save the Children is a leader in this space.
 They’ve protected and advocated for vulnerable children for 100 years now.
 As part of this work, they opened a child-friendly space in Deming, New Mexico, a border town that many families transition through during their journey to asylum.
 The center offers children a safe space to play, relax, read – to just be a kid!
 You can support Save the Children’s work in the U.S. and at the border by donating today to the United States Programs Support fund.